Minnesota Muskies: History

-1967–68 ABA Eastern Division
+1967–68 ABA season

 For their success on the court, the Muskies were a complete bust off the court.
 They lost an estimated $400,000 in their first and only season.
-They only averaged 2,800 people per game, but it might have been far less, given that they only sold 100 season tickets.
+They only averaged 2,800 people per game, but it might have been far less, given that they only sold 100 season tickets at the time.
 The Muskies' management sought to make changes for the upcoming 1968–69 season with the team planning to play nine of their home games at other locations in Minnesota and signed a favorable television contract.
-In spite of this, the owners decided to relocate the franchise to Miami on May 24, 1968, for the 1968–69 ABA season.
-Prior to the start of that season, the team was forced to sell Daniels to the Indiana Pacers for cash to pay off accumulated debts.
+In spite of this, the owners decided to relocate the franchise to Miami, Florida on May 24, 1968, for the 1968–69 ABA season.
+Prior to the start of the season, the team was forced to sell off Daniels to the Pacers in a trade for cash in order to pay off accumulated debts from the previous season.

-However, Minnesota was not left without an ABA team as league champion Pipers ironically relocated to Minneapolis to play as the Minnesota Pipers for the 1968–69 ABA season.
-The franchise would move back to Pittsburgh after one season in Minnesota.
+However, Minnesota was not left without an ABA team for long, as the league champion Pipers ironically relocated to Minneapolis to play as the Minnesota Pipers for the 1968–69 ABA season.
+The franchise would move back to Pittsburgh after their own sole season in Minnesota, with the league not bothering to return to Minnesota again following George Mikan's resignation as commissioner and the subsequent movie of the ABA's headquarters to New York (which would also be home to the New York Nets for the rest of the ABA's tenure).

-The Minnesota Timberwolves wore Muskies uniforms for 6 games during the 2011–12 NBA season as part of the NBA's "Hardwood Classics".
+The Minnesota Timberwolves wore Muskies uniforms for six games during the 2011–12 NBA season as part of the NBA's "Hardwood Classics".